enteil/test-back-solvedex/README.md

 # Backend Technical Test for Solvedex 📝

 Development of a backend as part of Solvedex's technical assessment.
-This solution utilizes Node.js and Express.js for the frontend, and Sequelize as the ORM.
+This solution uses Node.js and Express.js for the frontend, Sequelize as the ORM, and MySQL as the database.

 ## Backend Specifications 🔧